cs1302uga/cs1302-styleguide/README.md

 you create `~/.emacs` and store your configuration settings there.

 Let's assume that you want to store your settings in `~/.emacs`.
-You can open that file with Emacs, even if it does not yet exist -- itw will get created when you save.
-Once open, add the lines we present below to the end of the file (could be the top if it's empty), then save the file and close Emacs.
+You can open that file with Emacs, even if it does not yet exist -- it will get created when you save.
+Once open, add the lines we present below to the end of the file (could be the top if it's empty), then save the file and exit Emacs.
 If you did this correctly, then the settings will take effect the next time you launch Emacs.
 One quick way to see if you got it working is to open a `.java` in Emacs and see if it shows line numbers; if so, then you should be good to go!